NelsonSantos/Rednet.DataAccess/README.md

     _user4.SaveChanges();
 ```

-The `SaveChanges()` method do a check on register checking if it already exists on database table.
+The `SaveChanges()` method do a check on the record checking if it already exists on database table.
 If exists, do a update on it, otherwise is inserted.

 **Here we will retrieve the data with the static `Load()` method:**
 ```C#